biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 Subsampled reference OTU picking is suitable for any analysis that standard open-reference OTU picking can be used for, but additionally scales to much larger data sets (such as multiple HiSeq runs, which may require several days on ~100 processors to analyze).

+ .. warning:: If processing multiple HiSeq lanes, don't combine the sequence data into a single file.
+Instead, see :ref:`iterative-mode`.

-This is an open-reference OTU picking protocol, meaning that sequences are clustered against a reference database, and reads while fail to hit the reference are subsequently clustered de novo.
+This is an open-reference OTU picking protocol, meaning that sequences are clustered against a reference database, and reads which fail to hit the reference are subsequently clustered de novo.
 This differs from standard open-reference OTU picking as it was optimized at several steps to enable running on massive numbers of sequences (hundreds of millions, which is massive as of this writing).
 The steps in this workflow are as follows.

 #.
 Prefilter the input sequence collection by searching reads against the reference set with a low percent identity threshold (default is 60%, modify with ``--prefilter_percent_id``).
-The choice of 60% is described here (FILL IN LINK).
+The choice of 60% is described :ref:`here <prefilter-threshold>` .
 All reads which fail to hit the reference set are discarded as likely sequencing error.

 #.
 Apply closed-reference OTU picking against the reference collection.
 Generate a fasta file containing all reads that fail to hit the reference collection.